AustinWayneSanders/oneStopBeautyApp/README.md

 ## Project Description

 The Beauty Salon Management System (BSMS) will manage employees, products, salon location, and order processing.
 This is a full stack application created with ASP.net core which includes a login page with user authenication guards.
-Employeers can update billing statements, products, locations, and clients whereas regular users are allowed to view products and submit their oders.
+Employeers can update billing statements, products, locations, and clients whereas regular users are allowed to view products and submit their orders only.

 ## Technologies Used